alexenge/hu-neuro-pipeline/docs/inputs.md

 ### **`baseline` (optional, default: `(-0.2, 0.0)`)**

 Time period (in s relative to stimulus onset) for baseline correction.
-For each epoch and channel, the average voltage during this interval is being subtracted from all time points in the epoch so as to correct for shifts in voltage level that had occured before stimulus onset.
+For each epoch and channel, the average voltage during this interval is being subtracted from all time points in the epoch, so as to correct for shifts in voltage level that had occured before stimulus onset.
 Setting the first or the second value to `None` will use the start or the end of epoch, respectively.

 | Python examples | R examples     |